signature-opensource/CK-StObj/CK.Poco.Exchange/README.md

 This package defines abstractions related to serialization and deserialization of Poco.
 Poco are the **roots of serialization**, they bootstrap the serialization and deserialization process.

+## Exchange (but not eveything)

+Any exchange is constrained by a Poco Type Set.
+Only types in the "AllExchangeable" set should be exchanged.
+Technically, the "AllSerializable" types can be exchanged but they should not: these ones should only be serialized en deserialized locally.

 ## Serializers and Deserializers
 Serialization and/or deserialization support are typically implemented in independent packages (the "Package First" approach) but of course nothing prevents a direct implementation in a specific solution.